 The OECD national contact point system provides individuals, local communities and organisations with a mechanism for complaints when they believe that multinational enterprises have had a negative impact on people, society or the environment.
 This makes the OECD Guidelines for Multinational Enterprises unique.
 No other international instruments have a corresponding grievance mechanism.

-The complaints mechanism is non-judicial.
+The complaint mechanism is non-judicial.
 The NCP offers guidance, dialogue and mediation between the parties, and the goal of the process is to arrive at a joint solution.
 The handling of specific instances must be impartial, predictable, fair and in line with the Guidelines.

 INTERVIEW WITH BEATE EKELØVE-SLYDAL